-There are important differentials to consider when examining a suspected cutaneous drug reaction .
+There are important differential diagnoses to consider when examining a suspected cutaneous drug reaction; these include :

 A large number of antibiotics have the potential to cause cutaneous drug reactions.

 The four classes of beta-lactam antibiotics are penicillins, cephalosporins, carbapenems, and monolactams.
 Allergic reactions to beta-lactam antibiotics are the most common cause of immunological ADRs.
 This is thought to be due to the structure of beta-lactams.
 IgG antibodies to penicillin can be detected in allergic patients and non-allergic patients taking penicillin [10,11].

 Though structurally similar, carbapenems can usually be safely used in patients with anaphylactoid reactions to penicillin.
-The major non-cutaneous side effects of beta-lactam use are diarrhoea, increased Clostridium difficile, and drug-induced liver injury, particularly due to co-amoxiclav.
+The major non-cutaneous side effects of beta-lactam use are diarrhoea, increased Clostridium difficile, and drug-induced liver injury, particularly due to clavulanic acid/amoxicillin.

 In comparison to most other antibiotics, macrolides are considered relatively safe drugs.

 Tetracycline antibiotics are frequently used in dermatology.
-Possible cutaneous reactions are:
+Possible cutaneous reactions include:

 Several older generation fluoroquinolones have been withdrawn from the market due to severe adverse reactions including photosensitivity .

-Side effects of current generation quinolones include tendinopathy and QT prolongation.
-Common cutaneous reactions are:
+Side effects of current-generation quinolones include tendinopathy and QT prolongation.
+Common cutaneous reactions include:

-Co-trimoxazole is a sulfonamide antibiotic commonly used in immunocompromised individuals, who are already more at risk of adverse drug reactions.
-The most frequent are morbilliform or urticarial rash; however serious ADRs can result, most commonly SJS .
-Observed cutaneous drug reactions include:
+Co-trimoxazole is a sulfonamide antibiotic commonly used in immunocompromised individuals, who are already more at risk of ADRs.
+The most frequent ADRs are morbilliform or urticarial rash; however, serious ADRs can result, most commonly SJS/TEN .
+Observed cutaneous drug reactions with sulfonamides include:

-Non-cutaneous reactions include thrombocytopenia, anaemia, and electrolyte abnormalities .
+Non-cutaneous reactions with sulfonamides include thrombocytopenia, anaemia, and electrolyte abnormalities .

 It is essential to take a careful history in the diagnosis of cutaneous drug reactions.
 Many affected patients have been taking several drugs.
 In these cases, it helps to form a timeline, including the initiation of any new drugs and the rash onset.

 Sometimes, a skin biopsy will be taken to clarify the inflammatory pattern.
-The presence of eosinophils can be a helpful clue to drug cause, but is non-specific.
+The presence of eosinophils can be a helpful clue of an underlying drug cause but is non-specific.

 The first principle of management is withdrawal of the causative drug.